-A printmaker known for his three dimensional, participatory installations, Abel Barroso uses humor to explore themes such as materiality and wealth, examining life in contemporary Cuba.
+A printmaker known for his three-dimensional, participatory installations, Abel Barroso uses humor to explore themes such as materiality and wealth, examining life in contemporary Cuba.
 Barroso began his art career as a woodblock printer, then started using the object itself, the matrix, as material.
-By taking advantage of the satirical and witty tradition in Cuban art, Barroso masks the political content of his work behind an apparently fresh and lighthearted vision of the situation.
+By taking advantage of the satirical and witty tradition in Cuban art, Barroso masks the political content of his work behind an fresh and lighthearted vision of the situation.

 Barroso’s residency at Tamarind took place in 2015 and resulted in five editions, each one focusing on the physicality of shared experiences and the ways we negotiate our place in the contemporary world.